Clément Chidekh: 2025: Second Challenger title

 In February, Chidekh entered his second career ATP main draw at the 2025 Open 13 Provence in Marseille, France as a qualifier, losing to Zizou Bergs in the first round of the main draw.

 In May, Chidekh won his second Challenger title at the 2025 Moldova Open, defeating Ilia Simakin in the final.

+2026: Back-to-back Challenger titles

+In January, Chidekh won his third Challenger title in Nottingham, defeating top seed Johannus Monday in the final.
+The following week, Chidekh won his fourth Challenger title in Glasgow defeating Mikhail Kukushkin in the final.
+He reentered the Top 200 as a result.